Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 In configuration select the option CANopen Slave.

-Now, change your CP's network settings as desired.
-In CANopen Slave Configuration, assign the slave number to your CP in Node ID and in Baudrate select the configuration previously set in CAN, for termination leave the option "Enabled".
+Now, change the network settings of your CP as desired.
+In CANopen Slave Configuration, assign the slave number to your CP in Node ID and select the previously configured CAN setting for Baudrate; for termination, leave the option "Enabled".

-• In I/O configuration, you enable the desired features on the adjacent CP, but remember that the XP325 managing the communication will only recognize the features you enable; if you want to change anything, you need to access the adjacent CP's settings again and enable them.
+• In I/O configuration, you enable the features you want on the adjacent CP, but remember that the XP325 managing the communication will only recognize the features you enable.
+If you want to change anything, you need to access the adjacent CP settings again and enable them.

-Note: If the USB drive used to put the CP in stop mode is in use, remove it now.
+Note: If the USB drive used to put the CP in stop mode is in use, remove it at this time.

-• After all parameters have been changed, click on Apply Configuration.
-The CP will restart, now maintaining the new settings.
+• After all parameters are changed, click Apply Configuration.
+The CP will restart now maintaining the new settings.

 4 – Viewing the changes.

-• Next, return to MasterTool and log in to the XP325 that is managing the communication.
-Double-click on CANopenSlave_XP325, and go to the CANopen: I/O Mapping option.
-Here you will find all the features enabled on the CANopen slave CP.
+• Then, return to MasterTool and log in to the XP325 managing the communication.
+Double-click on CANopenSlave_XP325, and go to the option CANopen: I/O Mapping, here you will find all the features enabled on the CANopen slave CP.

 VIDEO